Edinburgh-Glasgow push-pull 1972

 Colin Marsden

 Test Car 4 and its train were based at the former Leith Central station during the tests which was a mile or so from Waverley.
+It was a DMU depot for the class 126 Swindon InterCity units but must have been very close to closing when we were there.
 We stayed in a nice hotel on Princes Street and probably would have walked up and down Leith Walk to get to the train each day - no cars for the testing lads back then!

 One of the locomotives would have been instrumented to measure bogie and body accelerations thus the effect of input from the track at the higher speeds could readily be assessed.
 I well remember there being a bad piece of track in Falkirk Tunnel which used to give the loco (and Test Car) a kick every time we passed.